Scaling limit of multi-type invariant measures via the directed landscape: Introduction

-The main contribution of this article lies not just in proving Theorem \ref{thm:all_conv}, but in providing a general framework for proving convergence to the SH under assumptions widely conjectured to hold for all KPZ models.
-These are the assumptions (see Theorem \ref{thm:LPPSHconv} for precise statements): \begin{enumerate} \item Convergence of the scaled LPP process to the DL. \item Convergence of each marginal of the coupled initial data to Brownian motion with drift. \item Joint invariance of the initial condition in the prelimiting model. \item Tightness of exit points on the scale $N^{2/3}$ from the (marginally) stationary initial condition. \end{enumerate} We comment on these assumptions.
+In the setting of LPP models, our assumptions are as follows (see Theorem \ref{thm:LPPSHconv} for precise statements): \begin{enumerate} \item Convergence of the scaled LPP process to the DL. \item Convergence of each marginal of the coupled initial data to Brownian motion with drift. \item Joint invariance of the initial condition in the prelimiting model. \item Tightness of exit points on the scale $N^{2/3}$ from the (marginally) stationary initial condition. \end{enumerate} We comment on these assumptions.

 (1) To verify the convergence to the DL we import the results of \cite{Dauvergne-Virag-21}.